project-codeflare/codeflare-sdk/README.md

 ### Pre-commit

 We use pre-commit to make sure the code is consistently formatted.
 To make sure that pre-commit is run every time you commit changes, simply run `pre-commit install`

+To build the codeflare-sdk pre-commit image run `podman build -f .github/build/Containerfile .` from the root directory.

 ### Testing